Scandal, Tragedy, Destiny: Queen Elizabeth II's Journey to the Throne

 Getty Images/Shutterstock; E!
 Illustration

 Elizabeth Alexandra Mary Windsor became queen of the United Kingdom and the Commonwealth on Feb.
-6, 1952, but it was a sorrowful day, as her accession technically occurred the moment her father, King George VI, had died.
+6, 1952, but it was a sorrowful day, as her accession technically occurred the moment her father, King George VI, died.

 And that is why, though Feb.
-6 remains a historic date, Queen Elizabeth II does not demonstratively mark Accession Day in any way, let alone celebrates it.
+6 remains a historic date, Queen Elizabeth II does not demonstratively mark Accession Day in any way, let alone celebrate it.
 Instead, she usually spends the day in private reflection at Sandringham House, in Norfolk.

+She did so once again this year, after which she returned to Buckingham Palace, where she was able to spend a few weeks before she and Prince Philipleft to do their COVID-19 physical distancing at Windsor Castle.
+That's where she delivered only the fifth televised special address in her storied reign to boost Britain's morale as the pandemic took its toll.

+It's been business as usual since then, albeit close to home and via video.
+Philip just celebrated his 99th birthday on June 10, and on June 13 a small military ceremony will be held in the Quadrangle at Windsor Castle to mark the queen's official birthday (as opposed to her biological one on April 21).
+The annual Trooping the Colour, the usual grand military parade that honors the queen in June, was canceled back in March because of the COVID-19 outbreak.

-Now she's almost 93 years old and is Britain's longest-reigning monarch ever, but one wonders if she has ever spent much time dwelling on the turn her life took, the fact that—though she was born a princess, third in line to the throne, and groomed from an early age for the most public of public service—becoming queen wasn't a given at all.
+Now 94 years old and Britain's longest-reigning monarch ever, one wonders if she has ever spent much time dwelling on the turn her life took, the fact that—though she was born a princess, third in line to the throne, and groomed from an early age for the most public of public service—becoming queen wasn't a given at all.

 Elizabeth—or Lilibet, as her family affectionately called her—was very close to her grandfather, King George V, a grandson of Queen Victoria who was, as a second-born son, considered a spare heir.